sxenon/StarArchive/README.md

 （2）Event Bus By RxJava. https://github.com/AndroidKnife/RxBus

+（3）A Job Queue specifically written for Android to easily schedule jobs (tasks) that run in the background, improving UX and application stability.https://github.com/yigit/android-priority-jobqueue

 6、热更新，插件等

 （1）Tinker is a hot-fix solution library for Android, it supports dex, library and resources update without reinstall apk.